TikTok: Features

+The app's "react" feature allows users to film their reaction to a specific video, over which it is placed in a small window that is movable around the screen.
+Its "duet" feature allows users to film a video aside from another video.
+Videos that users do not want to post yet can be stored in their "drafts".
+The user is allowed to see their "drafts" and post when they find it fitting.
+Users can also use portions of other TikTok videos by creating a "stitch".

 TikTok announced a "family safety mode" in February 2020 for parents to be able to control their children's presence on the app.
 There is a screen time management option, restricted mode, and the option to put a limit on direct messages.
 The app expanded its parental controls feature called "Family Pairing" in September 2020 to provide parents and guardians with educational resources to understand what children on TikTok are exposed to.
 Content for the feature was created in partnership with online safety nonprofit, Internet Matters.

 In October 2021, TikTok launched a test feature that allows users to directly tip certain creators.
 Accounts of users that are of age, have at least 100,000 followers and agree to the terms can activate a "Tip" button on their profile, which allows followers to tip any amount, starting from $1.
 In December 2021, TikTok started beta-testing Live Studio, a streaming software that would let users broadcast applications open on their computers, including games.
 The software also launched with support for mobile and PC streaming.
 However, a few days later, users on Twitter discovered that the software uses code from the open-source OBS Studio.
 OBS made a statement saying that, under the GNU GPL version 2, TikTok has to make the code of Live Studio publicly available if it wants to use any code from OBS.